Northern Ireland Non-Domestic Renewable Heat Incentive

 Meter reading deadlines for final payments

-You will not receive payment for any meter readings submitted after the cut off date of 1 calendar month of your relevant date, between 1 April to 30 June 2026.
+You will not receive payment for any meter readings submitted after the cut-off date of 1 calendar month after the date your meter reading(s) were due.

 Contact us